ianepreston/ianepreston.github.io/_posts/cpu.md

 - Atheros QCA9558 0.72GHz - processor on my router

 So, first couple notes.
 This is a wide array of processors.
 Everything from a weak commercial router CPU, to a ten year old desktop CPU, to a pretty decent and new desktop CPU.
 I'm hoping having this much variety will help explain how to understand how to evaluate this.
 The second note is that clearly clock speed alone is not enough.
 The Athlon II is ten years old and was cheap when I bought it.
 If I just look at clock speed my Ryzen is only 17% faster, but there's no way that's true.
 So what else do we need to know?

+## What else to look into

+After a bit of reading I think I've identified the other factors that are important.
+Let's take a look at them.

+### Clock speed

+This is the speed in GHz and specifies the number of cycles per second.
+Back in the day this was all that really mattered, and it's still important, but just less so now.

+### Instructions per clock

+Basically how efficient the CPU is.
+For every cycle (which it will do more of per second as clock speed increases) how many instructions does the CPU complete?
+I don't see this stat described very often, but it seems like it would be handy to know.

+### Cores

+This is the pretty easy to understand.
+Back when I was first learning about computers, processors only had a single core.
+Now almost all CPUs have multiple cores.
+Multiple cores are essentially the equivalent of multiple CPUs on one chip.
+While they won't matter for performance on individual tasks that aren't optimized for them, they are effectively a multiplier in terms of performance when it comes to multitasking, or any applications which can use multiple cores.

+### Threads

+Threads are conceptually similar to cores, in that they are a kind of multiplier.
+However, while cores are actual physical components of the CPU and directly impact the workload it can manage, threads are a measure of the number of tasks that can be passed to the cores simultaneously.
+I get the impression that threads are important for multitasking, and have some performance benefits in general, but are less critical to evaluating performance for most workloads than cores.

+### Cache

+The cache is a small but very faster (much faster than RAM) amount of memory located directly on the CPU.
+The larger the cache, the more efficiently work can be passed to the CPU.
+This is definitely important, but it seems like at a high level CPUs will have an amount of cache sufficient to handle their processing capabilitiest.
+So a CPU with a larger cache probably means it's better, but it's a fairly crude measure.

+### Other considerations

+Some CPUs draw more power and generate more heat than others, that's certainly something to keep in mind even if it doesn't directly impact performance.
+Second, lots of CPUs these days have integrated graphics processors.
+Assuming you have an external GPU I don't think that will really matter.
+It seems like all Intel CPUs these days have some onboard graphics, while only AMD APUs do.

+## Evaluation

+Having added in some more details around what matters for CPUs these days, I'll build a table with all of those stats (or as many as I can find) along with benchmarks for the processors.